abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/05-Create Blob storage.md

 1. Click the **container1** container, and then click **Upload**.

-1. Browse to a file **Test.txt** that you created in a previous task, located on the desktop.
+1. Browse to a file **Test.txt** that you created in a previous task, located on the desktop, then select the file and select **Open**.

 1. Click the **Advanced** arrow, leave the default values but review the available options, and then click **Upload**.